munakh/CV/README.md

 *January 2017 - November 2019*

-Leading the research and media department, I authored three major reports:

-- December 2017: Group-Based Child Sexual Exploitation: Dissecting ‘Grooming Gangs’
-- April 2018: The Rise of Religious  Nationalism, Intolerance and Persecution in Burma
-- May 2018: FGM Legislation in Britain: “A National Scandal”

-My other  work includes:

 - 2017-19: Project manager for a  social media campaign, titled “AMATE: American Muslims Against Terrorism  & Extremism”, run in partnership with the Department of Homeland Security.
 - 2019: Co-author of a research  essay titled ‘Mainstreaming Islamism’, commissioned by the UK government's Commission for  Countering Extremism.
 - Contributions to several international news agencies such as  The Wall Street Journal, The Times, Newsweek, The Telegraph, The Independent  and The Huffington Post, and abroad, such as Pakistan’s Express Tribune and  the South Asian Voices journal based in Washington D.C.
 - Presented in multiple  conferences and conventions on the framework of extremism, including at the  Department of Defense’s NESA Conference in Morocco (2018).
+- Author of three major reports: Group-Based Child Sexual Exploitation: Dissecting ‘Grooming Gangs’ (December 2017), The Rise of Religious  Nationalism, Intolerance and Persecution in Burma (April 2018), FGM Legislation in Britain: “A National Scandal” (May 2018)

 ### Contact